VijayBollina/assesment/data_qualiy_checks.md

 ***Data Quality Issues:*** Upon exploring the dataset, the data quality issues addressed are,
 - parsed nested json values to tabular format and concatenated to original dataset
 - changed the incorrect data types of the columns to appropriate data types.
+ASsuming missing values are valid for those have total spend is 0 which implies no transcation made

 ```python